Photo: Aspen Institute

 Bachelor of Arts (B.A.) in History

-———Awarded the Andrew White Prize for best senior thesis in English, European, or Global History
+———Andrew White Prize (best senior thesis in English, European, or Global History)

-Founded a therapeutic children’s theater group at Yale–New Haven Hospital’s inpatient psychiatric unit
+Founded therapeutic children’s theater group at Yale–New Haven Hospital’s inpatient psychiatric unit

 Get in touch